Nearby points of interest

 Lunch: Wednesday - Friday 11:30am - 1:30pm; Saturday & Sunday Brunch: 11:30am - 1:30pm; Dinner: Wednesday - Sunday 5:30pm - 9:00pm; The restaurant is closed on Monday and Tuesday.
 Please note on holidays our hours change.

 Live music on Friday evenings during special summer hours on the terrace.
 Please check our website for details. www.ashbyinn.com

 Parking is private and located just a few steps from the inn.

-Banquet/Private Rooms, Bar/Lounge, Beer, Entertainment, Farm to Table, Fireplace, Full Bar, Gluten-free Menu, Non-Smoking Area, Non-Smoking Restaurant, Patio/Outdoor Dining, Private Room, Smoking Area, View, Weekend Brunch, Wine
+Banquet, Bar/Lounge, Beer, Entertainment, Fireplace, Full Bar, Gluten-free Menu, Non-Smoking, Outdoor dining, Private Room, View, Weekend Brunch, Wine

 The Ashby Inn Ratings and Reviews

 Magnificent!
 We had the Vegetarian tasting menu.
 It i perhaps the most notable menu in the greater Washington DC area, and even further, and that includes even some of the more famous 'country' inns in the Virginia horse country.
 Truely world class.
 For this menu and presentation, one could and should travel far.
 And the option to stay the night, at a reasonable cost, after taking the superb matched wine flight, makes this an even more compelling candidate for consideration as the finest dining experience.
 (Certainly this is the case for the vegetarian, I heard great things about the 'regular' tasting menu, but we did not partake.)